maxvfischer/DIY-CNC-machine/README.md

 ![connect_main_electronic_box_26](./images/build/frame/connect_main_electronic_box_26.jpg)

 Power was connected to the C14 connector (read [this](#connect-main-electronic-box) note before connecting the power) and a multimeter was used to verify that the power supply outputted 12V.
 The multimeter was also used to verify that the C14 connector worked properly (cut power when using the switch) and that the emergency stop switch worked propertly (cut power when pushed.
-Also that it remains off when C14 connector is switched off and on again).
+Also that the emegency stop switch remains off when C14 connector is switched off and on again).

 ![connect_main_electronic_box_26](./images/build/frame/connect_main_electronic_box_24_1.jpg)

-The emergency stop switch was attached to the front plate using two 20 mm M4 screws, two M4 nuts and two (9 mm, 4 mm, 1 mm) washers.
+The emergency stop switch was attached to the front plate using 2x 18mm M4 screws (**S09**), 2x M4 nuts (**N01**) and two (9 mm, 4.5 mm, 1 mm) washers (**W07**).

 ![connect_main_electronic_box_27](./images/build/frame/connect_main_electronic_box_27.jpg)